ragaPriya224/qualitasB2/java/10-07-2023oopsPart2_exception.md

 ![image](https://user-images.githubusercontent.com/90038032/236411367-60446953-d910-4d34-a67e-20608e4618d7.png)

 --------------------------------------------------------------------------------

-Exception:
+Throwable class -> root for java exception hierarchy

+EXCEPTION:

-In most cases, exceptions are caused by our program,  and these are recoverable
+in most cases, exception are caused by our program and these are recoverable
-Eg:

-London

-local file ->

-try{
-// read data from a remote file @london file
+Eg: read data from a remote file @ london file @runtime ,if file not there, file not found exception suppose file not found exception, then

-} catch(filenotfoundexception e ){
-// use local file and continue
+we can provide a local file and we can continue the program normally
-}

 ERROR:

-In most cases, errors are caused not  by our program,  and these are nonrecoverable
+caused due to lack of resources -- Eg: out of memory error mostly not caused by our programs, these are non recoverable

-out of memory error

-types of exception:

-1. checked exception
+EXCEPTION TYPES:

+CHECKED EXCEPTION:exceptions that are checked by compiler for smooth execution of program @ runtime Eg: filenotfound exception, interrupted

-2. unchecked exception
+exception

+UNCHECKED EXCEPTION: exceptions that are not checked by compiler @runttime Eg: arithmetic exception